wusmall1994-create/anti-tnf-ibd-module-reproducibility/docs/analysis_workflow.md

 Baseline analyses use pretreatment samples with inflammation score > 6.5, following the TAURUS authors' guidance.
 Patients are the statistical unit (scores aggregated sample -> patient).

-## 10. Manuscript go/no-go

-Proceed if the expression-level gate shows one of:

-1. remission patients recover toward healthy more strongly than non-remission patients;
-2. non-remission patients show stronger cross-lineage desynchrony;
-3. signals are biologically coherent and not dominated by batch/site.

-Pivot if results only reproduce TAURUS differential expression without adding patient-level recovery/synchrony insight.